Medical Malpractice Insurance Coverage

 Occurrence Policies

 An occurrence policy covers events that occur during the policy period regardless of when they are reported to the insurance company.
 Occurrence policies cover a physician indefinitely for services rendered during a 12-month time period.
 These policies are uncommon and are typically overpriced or simply not available in many states.
-However, in Florida, The FMM JUA offers occurrence policies that are cost effective if the physician is working limited hours and cannot obtain coverage from a standard insurance carrier.
+For example, in Florida, The FMM JUA offers occurrence policies that are cost effective if the physician is working limited hours and cannot obtain coverage from a standard insurance carrier.

 Vicarious Liability in Medical Malpractice Insurance